• Skip to main content

 If you are impatient, the answers are:

 No, don’t eat avocado pits: just turning them into a digestible powder requires hours of roasting, cutting and grinding.
-The result is a substance with no proven health benefit, and that may be bad for you.
+The result is a substance with no proven health benefit.
+Also, it may be bad for you.
 Worst of all, the entire enterprise wastes energy and time.

 As for those almond-like seeds inside peach pits, no, don’t eat them.
 They don’t contain cyanide per se, but they do have small amounts of the compound amygdalin.
 Your body has enzymes that will react with amygdalin to produce small but potentially harmful levels of cyanide (the fleshy part of the peach also contains amygdalin, but at far lower concentrations).
 The bottom line is yes, you can get cyanide poisoning from eating lots of peach seeds.
 And really, why would you eat any?

 While we’re at it, what about almonds?
 They look suspiciously like peach pits, right?
 Well, almond trees and peach trees are closely related (Prunus dulcis and Prunus persicus).
 And, yes, almonds, like peach seeds, do contain amygdalin.
 However, the sweet almonds sold for consumption have only very low levels.
-Wild, bitter almonds have high levels of amygdalin, and are dangerous if ingested.
+Wild, bitter almonds have high levels of amygdalin, which is why we don’t eat them.

 Poisonous Pits